 There are tons of e-learning apps out there touting their ability to help you create great multi-device and mobile courses.
 If you’ve never built e-learning for multiple devices before, it can be challenging to decide which one best suits your needs.
 Here are some key things to consider when you’re weighing your options:

-- Does the app automatically adjust your course so it works on all screen sizes?
-Or do you have to tweak your content manually?
+- Does the app automatically adjust your course so it works on all screen sizes or do you have to tweak your content manually?
 Your time is precious.
-You don’t want to spend hours making sure your content looks flawless on every possible device your learner may use.
-Go with an app that does the heavy lifting for you, like Rise or Storyline 360.
-With Rise you can create inherently responsive courses automatically and then just pop in your content.
-And with Storyline you can create slide-based courses and the course player automatically resizes depending on the screen size.
+You don’t want to spend hours making sure your content looks flawless on every possible device your learners might use.
+Go with an app that does the heavy lifting for you, like Rise 360 or Storyline 360.
+With Rise 360 you can create inherently responsive courses automatically and then just pop in your content.
+And with Storyline 360 you can create slide-based courses and the course player automatically resizes depending on the screen size.

 Here’s a comparison worksheet to help you evaluate the different apps you’ve heard about.
 And here’s another article with tips on other, more general things to consider when choosing your authoring software: Top 9 Considerations for Choosing the Right E-Learning Authoring App.